sanmathew1903/SpamIt/README.md

 To use the project :

-  1: Install the chrome driver according to google chrome version.
+  1: Install the chromedriver according to your google chrome version.

-  2: Install the selenium and the web manager  package of python.
+  2: Install the selenium and the web manager modules in python.